-For our new courses at Wimbledon, the BA Acting and Performance and the BA Contemporary Theatre and Performance, we will be challenging the conventional notions of actor-training so we are looking for those special candidates, the ones with a lot to say, who thrive on collaboration and who want to be highly experimental in their approach to performance making.
+For our new courses at Wimbledon, the BA Acting and Performance and the BA Contemporary Theatre and Performance, we will be challenging conventional notions of actor training so we are looking for those special candidates, the ones with a lot to say, who thrive on collaboration and who want to be highly experimental in their approach to performance making.
 Do you think that could be you?

-In a recent article for The Stage newspaper Adrian Kear, Programme Development Director for Acting and Performance at Wimbledon, was asked what he thought made the perfect UCAS application.
+In an article for The Stage newspaper Adrian Kear, Programme Development Director for Acting and Performance at Wimbledon, was asked what he thought made the perfect UCAS application.
 In his response he referred to a notional production, Henrik Ibsen’s masterpiece Hedda Gabler, and gave an example of how a potential Wimbledon candidate could make themselves stand out from the crowd.
-If you were right for Wimbledon you just wouldn’t say that your ambition was to play Hedda, as it’s one the greatest roles for an actor ever created (and no doubt a good fit for your unmatchable talents).
+If you were right for Wimbledon you just wouldn’t say that your ambition was to play Hedda, as it’s one the greatest roles for an actor ever created.
 Instead, you would tell us about the urgency you feel to play this role, why a 21st century audience needs to hear what Hedda has to say.
 You’d also tell us how you would site or stage your Hedda, making it current, contemporary and this being UAL, highly creative and original.

 Writers like Ibsen were at the centre of a movement in theatre defined as Naturalism.
 This evolved in the in the 19th century and enabled the concept of the “Fourth Wall”, that invisible barrier in theatres at the proscenium which separates the actors from the audience.
 This separation brought about the pretence that neither audience nor performer could see the other and that everything happening on stage was taking place without any reference whatsoever to its observers.
 Everything looks super real.